Hyperbolic embedding of multilayer networks: Results

 Here, $p_{=}$ denotes the probability of a connection between two nodes belonging to the same community within the same layer, while $p_{\neq}$ corresponds to the probability of connexion for nodes in different communities within the same layer.
 To ensure a detectable community structure, we assume $p_{=} \geq p_{\neq}$.
 The parameter $\alpha \geq 1$ controls the strength of inter-layer coupling: $\alpha= 1$ corresponds to maximal coupling (no distinction between intra- and inter-layer edges), while larger values of $\alpha$ reduce inter-layer connectivity.

 To demonstrate the effectiveness of our approach in revealing community structure, we compared the results of the hyperbolic embedding in the Poincaré disk under two settings: \emph{i)} independent embedding of each layer without cross-layer information, and \emph{ii)} joint embedding of all layers using our multilayer method.
 Remarkably, even under weak inter-layer coupling (\(\alpha = 10\)), the multilayer approach reveals well-separated community clusters, unlike the independent embeddings where the structure appears more dispersed.
 These results, shown in Fig.~\ref{sbm_all}, highlight the advantage of the multilayer embedding in networks with latent community structure.
-When using our multilayer framework, the communities are clearly delineated in the hyperbolic space, whereas the independent approach requires stronger intra-community and lower inter-community connectivity to achieve comparable separation.
+When using our multilayer framework, the communities are clearly delineated in the hyperbolic space, whereas the independent approach requires stronger intra-community and lower inter-community connectivity to achieve comparable separation. \corr{This is due to the fact that a lower inter-community connectivity enhances the contrast between intra- and inter-community edge probabilities, which is essential for the independent embedding to produce a clear separation of communities.
+When this contrast diminishes and the connection probabilities become similar, the network approaches a regime akin to an Erdős–Rényi graph, where communities are less distinguishable without supplementary interlayer information}. \corr{When replacing Isomap with Laplacian eigenmaps on the same dataset, the multilayer embedding still preserves community separation, while the performance of the independent embedding further deteriorates with the spectral method.}

 Another key advantage of our method lies in its capacity to accommodate multilayer networks comprising different sets of nodes across layers, provided that a correspondence matrix between node-layer pairs is available.
 To assess this capability, we generated a three-layer stochastic block model (SBM) using our framework and randomly removed nodes from certain layers prior to embedding the network into the Poincaré disk.
 The results, depicted in Fig.~\ref{sbm_all}, illustrate that Layer 0 retains all 100 nodes, whereas Layers 1 and 2 contain only 90 and 85 nodes, respectively, due to the random removal of 10 and 15 nodes.
 Despite these discrepancies, our method effectively embeds all layers while preserving the latent community structure.
 These findings indicate that our approach robustly captures the multilayer community organization even when the individual layers consist of non-identical node sets.